Stepper motor: Pull-out torque

 The stepper motor pull-out torque is measured by accelerating the motor to the desired speed and then increasing the torque loading until the motor stalls or misses steps.
 This measurement is taken across a wide range of speeds and the results are used to generate the stepper motor's dynamic performance curve.
 As noted below this curve is affected by drive voltage, drive current and current switching techniques.
 A designer may include a safety factor between the rated torque and the estimated full load torque required for the application.

 Detent torque

-Synchronous electric motors using permanent magnets have a resonant position holding torque (called detent torque or cogging, and sometimes included in the specifications) when not driven electrically.
-Soft iron reluctance cores do not exhibit this behavior.
+Stepper motors using permanent magnets usually have an unpowered position holding torque (called detent torque or cogging, and sometimes included in the specifications).
+It is approximately sinusoidal and has a stable position every motor step.
+The detent torque can be used to hold position when the power is off but is often insufficient for this purpose.
+Hybrid stepper motors with close to 0 detent torque are available.
+Variable reluctance motors do not exhibit this behavior.

+Electrical torque

+Stepper motors have torque generated by the current in the windings.
+In common 2-phase motors this torque is approximately sinusoidal and has a period of 4 step positions.

 Ringing and resonance

-When the motor moves a single step it overshoots the final resting point and oscillates round this point as it comes to rest.
-This undesirable ringing is experienced as motor rotor vibration and is more pronounced in unloaded motors.
-An unloaded or under loaded motor may, and often will, stall if the vibration experienced is enough to cause loss of synchronisation.

-Stepper motors have a natural frequency of operation.
-When the excitation frequency matches this resonance the ringing is more pronounced, steps may be missed, and stalling is more likely.
-Motor resonance frequency can be calculated from the formula:
+Stepper motors have a resonant frequency determined by the total moment of inertia of the rotor and load and the rotational stiffness of the energised motor.
+If the step frequency matches this resonance the ringing is more pronounced, steps may be missed, and stalling is more likely.

+Generally the resonant frequency of a torsional pendulum is described by the formula: